Kristi graduated from the University of Kansas with a degree in Human Development and Developmental Psychopathology of Children.

 Why Aren't Kids Coming to School?

 There seems to be a buffet of reasons kids aren't coming to school.
-Although studies done by the federal government are not accurate, there does seem to be an understanding about the influx in truant students across the united states.
+There does seem to be an understanding about the influx in truant students across the united states.
 With the population steadily on the rise, it's no mystery that the breakdown of educational strongholds is happening.
 In low-income neighborhoods it's becoming more common for kids to watch the bus drive by than to get on and commit to learning.

 In addition to growing up in poverty, kids may also have to deal with absentee parents or parents who are excessively mobile.
 They may have parents who are incarcerated or who are addicted to drugs or alcohol.
 They may come from a family that doesn't feel education is important and that isn't aware of the attendance laws.
 Kids may not want to attend school because of the school environment.
 Perhaps it's unsafe, they are being bullied or they are having a negative experience through academics or unsatisfactory peer groups.
 There also exists an internal phenomenon known as the "pushing-out" of students whereby some schools and districts feel that that they should expel low-achieving and truant kids, in effect raising the overall academic achievements of the school and district.
 This type of gross negligence is only helping to fill prisons, not raise academic achievement standards.
 9 out of 10 inmates across the nation are high school dropouts.
 In the two years I worked at Lansing Penitentiary, I never met an inmate that said he wanted to fail.